 Dolphin (throughout the year)

 Another species monitored on ocean safaris are dolphins.
-You will be collecting data which enables dolphin numbers and behaviours to be recorded and uploaded onto databases to share with our Marine Partners.
-Of particular interest in this study is dolphin behaviour in relation to tourism.
+You will be collecting data which enables dolphin numbers and behaviors to be recorded and uploaded onto databases to share with our Marine Partners.
+Of particular interest in this study is dolphin behavior in relation to tourism.

 Coral Reef and Fish (throughout the year)

 The coral reef monitoring involves joining scuba diving and carrying out underwater data collection on indicator species of coral fish and the condition and cover of coral and echinoderms on the reefs.
 As a summary, on these research dives you may carry out the following activities:

 You may help survey turtle survival and you may be lucky enough from November to February to monitor nesting of turtles on beaches in the areas around Tofo.
 Historically, loggerhead turtles have nested here in significant numbers and although these, as well as green turtles, leatherback turtles, and hawksbill turtles, are sighted in-water, their nesting has declined dramatically owing to poaching.
 In the last 8 years, little to no nests have been found in the area.
 The surveys involve working to patrol the beaches, recording nest sites, finding shells- sizing them and taking GPS points for data collection on poaching in the area.
 Furthermore, the survey requires monitoring fishermen and may involve visiting nests during hatching season (December-March) to record hatching success.